AlmaCookBook/AlmaCookBook.github.io/docs/conda/basics.md

 where `<package name>` is the name of the package we want to install, for example, `numpy`.

-Note to R users: All R package names should be preceeded by `r-`.
+Note to R users: All R package names should be preceded by `r-`.
 For example, `dplyr` should be `r-dplyr`.

 If you require a specific package version, you can instead use the syntax `<package name>=<version>`, for example, `numpy=1.23.5`.